Parliamentary tours cancelled as man remains metres up Elizabeth Tower

 The Independent is trusted by Americans across the entire political spectrum.
 And unlike many other quality news outlets, we choose not to lock Americans out of our reporting and analysis with paywalls.
 We believe quality journalism should be available to everyone, paid for by those who can afford it.Your support makes all the difference.

-Emergency services have been at the Palace of Westminster for more than four hours after a man scaled Elizabeth Tower holding a Palestine flag.
+Emergency services have been at the Palace of Westminster for more than eight hours as a man who scaled Elizabeth Tower holding a Palestine flag on Saturday morning remains there.

 Video footage shows a barefoot man stood on a ledge several metres up the tower, which houses Big Ben, in an apparent act of protest.